nouse4anick/FDLog/README.txt

 across a network in a peer to peer fashion, avoiding single points of failure.
 The expectation is that a wireless network will be used.

-  To run this program you will need to install Python (or not).
+  To run this program you will need to install Python.
 The development was done on win2k under Python 2.2-2.7 and Tkinter, but it also runs on Linux and the Mac with most features.
 Python is available from www.python.org.
 There was a directly executable version of FDLog called